thej950/DPDzero-project/Readme.md

  - The app is ready with port 8001

 ## service2
- - it is lightweight python container to run Falsk app port open 8002
+ - it is lightweight python container to run Flask app port open 8002
  - uv used as package manager
  - Builds the app with larger python:slim environment
  - runs app in alpine environment for reduce image size